aiden10/jobs/README.md

-# LinkedIn Job Scraper
+# LinkedIn and Indeed Job Scraper
-plan to also scrape indeed but that's a bit tougher

 ## Usage
+Install the required packages by typing the following command into your terminal: `pip install -r requirements.txt`

 Modify the `config.json` file to your liking.

 - **queries**: what you want to search